megumin00/league-uptime/README.md

 # League-Uptime
 a funny little project to track how long someone has been playing league of legends for discord.
-Now includes functions to track user activity in general and aims to track sleep schedules, spotify activity and more.
+Now includes/is planning to add functions to track user activity in general and aims to track sleep schedules, spotify activity and more.

 ## Dependencies